 - Control over procedures and standards: Dr. Potparic prefers working in the ASC as he can set the standards for staffing, safety, postoperative care, etc., rather than having these decided for him by a hospital administrator.

-- Cost: In numerous cases, the outpatient procedure performed in an ASC costs between one-half to one-third as much as the same procedure done in the hospital.
+- Cost: In numerous cases, the outpatient procedure performed in an ASC costs between one-half to one-third as much as the same procedure performed in the hospital.

-The staff of our surgery center wants to thank you for choosing our facility.
-We are dedicated to ensuring that your visit is as comfortable and pleasant as possible by utilizing the highest quality of care in a warm, personalized setting.
+The staff of our surgery center thanks you for choosing our facility.
+We are dedicated to ensuring your visit is as comfortable and pleasant as possible by utilizing the highest quality of care in a warm, personalized setting.

 What should you do the day BEFORE surgery?